mathieuvachon2/Olympic-Games-Database-Project/README.md

 # Olympic-Games-Database-Project
 <br>
-Credits to gitusers JiapengWu, David-Gilbert-cs, and dch133 for their help on creating this DataBase with GUI for our Database class in McGill
+Credits to gitusers JiapengWu, David-Gilbert-cs, and dch133 for their help on creating this DataBase with GUI for our Database class in McGill.
 <br\>

 This database project done in SQL and Python consisted of defining a simplified Olympic dataset, and we performed many queries and dynamic modifications upon this data set.
 The end product is a Python GUI that lets the user decide what action to take.